 The holidays are meant to be a joyous time of year, spent surrounded by loved ones and enjoying time together.
 Being on the road can be stressful enough – there’s no reason to add to that stress by unnecessarily exposing oneself to airborne pollutants.

-By taking smart precautions and employing air cleaning technology, it is possible to help mitigate the dangers of contaminants and help keep everyone safer and in high spirits this holiday season.
+By taking smart precautions, following recommended holiday travel safety tips and employing air cleaning technology, it is possible to help mitigate the dangers of contaminants and help keep everyone safer and in high spirits this holiday season.

 The number one air cleaning solution for your home.